-2.1 Clear evidence of long term forest use rights to the land (e.g. land title, customary rights, or lease agreements) shall be demonstrated.

-2.1.1 FME shall have documented evidence of legal, long term (at least one rotation length or harvest cycle) rights to manage the lands and to utilize the forest resources for which certification are sought.

-2.1.2 Plantation lands are registered under the Plantation Law (1992)

-2.2 Local communities with legal or customary tenure or use rights shall maintain control, to the extent necessary to protect their rights or resources, over forest operations unless they delegate control with free and informed consent to other agencies.

-2.2.1 All legal or customary tenure or use rights to the forest resource of all local communities shall be clearly documented by the forest managers.

-2.2.2 FME shall provide evidence that free and informed consent to management activities affecting use rights has been given by local communities or affected parties.

-2.2.3 FME planning processes shall include participation of local communities or parties with legal or customary tenure or use rights.

-2.3 Appropriate mechanisms shall be employed to resolve disputes over tenure claims and use rights.
+- 2.1 Clear evidence of long-term forest use rights to the land (e.g. land title, customary rights, or lease agreements) shall be demonstrated. - 2.1.1 FME shall have documented evidence of legal, long term (at least one rotation length or harvest cycle) rights to manage the lands and to utilize the forest resources for which certification are sought. - 2.2 Local communities with legal or customary tenure or use rights shall maintain control, to the extent necessary to protect their rights or resources, over forest operations unless they delegate control with free and informed consent to other agencies. - 2.2.1 All legal or customary tenure or use rights to the forest resource of all local communities shall be clearly documented by the forest managers. - 2.2.2 FME shall provide evidence that free and informed consent to management activities affecting use rights has been given by local communities or affected parties. - 2.2.3 FME planning processes shall include participation of local communities or parties with legal or customary tenure or use rights. - 2.3 Appropriate mechanisms shall be employed to resolve disputes over tenure claims and use rights.
 The circumstances and status of any outstanding disputes will be explicitly considered in the certification evaluation.
 Disputes of substantial magnitude involving a significant number of interests will normally disqualify an operation from being certified.

+$^{^4}$ Large operation: > 20,000 ha for natural forests, and > 2,000 ha for forest plantations.
-2.3.1 FME shall use mechanisms for resolving disputes over tenure claims and use rights that respectfully involve the disputants and are consistent in process.

-2.3.2 FME should not be involved in outstanding disputes of substantial magnitude on the candidate forest area that involve a significant number of interests.

-2.3.3 FME shall demonstrate significant progress achieved to resolve major disputes.
+- 2.3.1 FME shall use mechanisms for resolving disputes over tenure claims and use rights that respectfully involve the disputants and are consistent in process. - 2.3.2 FME should not be involved in outstanding disputes of substantial magnitude on the candidate forest area that involve a significant number of interests. - 2.3.3 FME shall demonstrate significant progress achieved to resolve major disputes.

-PRINCIPLE #3: INDIGENOUS PEOPLES' RIGHTS
+PRINCIPLE 3: INDIGENOUS PEOPLES' RIGHTS.